 Internal monitoring: large-scale programs

 We have seen detailed technical reports for four countries: Burkina Faso, Niger, Uganda, and Burundi.
-The first three countries accounted for about 74% of SCI funding as of April 2010 (the most recent report we've seen that breaks down overall spending by country),23 though the data below covers only the first year or two of these programs, which started in 2003-2004 and have continued until at least 2010.
+The first three countries accounted for about 74% of SCI funding as of April 2010,21 though the data below covers only the first year or two of these programs, which started in 2003-2004 and continued until at least 2010.
 We also include Burundi for which we have seen a technical report that appears to cover the full time period of SCI's work in the country.
 Burundi is the only country for which we have seen data on a program that was not funded by SCI's first Gates Foundation grant.
 Note that the data from Burundi is from two studies: (a) 2007-2011 results from schools included in a pilot program in three provinces; and (b) 2008, 2009, and 2011 results from schools in the other districts.

 We focus on these countries because (a) these countries account for the bulk of SCI's spending prior to April 2010 (and evaluations from more recently-funded countries are not yet available) and (b) we have the most in-depth information on them.